 WSDOT expects the Pontoon Construction Project to support local job creation for construction, supplies and supporting services.

-Kiewit-General Joint Venture is assembling a workforce and hiring vendors and sub-contractors.
+Kiewit-General Joint Venture hires the workforce, vendors and sub-contractors for the project.
 Visit the SR 520 Contracting and Job Information Web page for additional information about SR 520 program job and contracting opportunities.

 The project includes the following work:

 - Designing and building a new pontoon construction facility in Grays Harbor County.